 - 1. Routine must have a minimum of 3 couples or 6 individuals. - 2.
 Formation team competitions may include 2 types of routines: - a.
-Open Dance Routine: Teams desiring to perform routines primarily for entertainment with significant dance content.
+Showdance Team (Open Dance Routine): Teams desiring to perform routines primarily for entertainment with significant dance content. - b.
+Formation Team (Couple Dance Routine): Any routine that is performed as couples dancing together in a joined configuration throughout the routine except for: entrance, exit, transition, separation where partner changes are made, or a movement is executed where the perception of partnership is maintained.